A Wise Heart Brings Parental Joy

 Wise living brings joy to those who have invested in our lives.

-15 My son, if your heart is wise, then my heart will be glad, even mine.
+15 My son, if your heart is wise, my own heart will indeed rejoice.

-16 Yes, my heart will rejoice when your lips speak what is right.
+16 My inmost being will rejoice when your lips speak what is right.

 Wise living brings joy to those who have invested in our lives.